Bill Memo: Birds and Bees Protection Act

 This bill amends the environmental conservation law to prohibit certain uses of neonicotinoids, including on certain seed coatings and turf and ornamental uses.

-This bill would ban the sale of corn, soybean, and wheat seeds coated with toxic neonicotinoids (neonics), as well as prohibit the use of these toxic insecticides on turf and ornamental plants.
+This bill would ban the sale of corn, soybean, and wheat seeds coated with toxic neonicotinoids (neonics), as well as prohibit the use of these toxic insecticides on turf and ornamental plants until Summer 2028.
+In addition, it commissions a study to be conducted on the feasible alternatives to toxic pesticide use.
 The use and application of neonics threatens the health and viability of New York State’s agricultural production, food systems, economic development and environmental sustainability.

 Neonics are extremely harmful insecticides that can kill pollinators, birds, and fish.
 Neonics have been linked to colony collapse disorder, a disturbing trend of massive bee die-offs.
 Beekeepers in New York have lost over 40% of their bee colonies every year for the past decade.
 The collapse of bees threatens the agricultural production of apples, pumpkins, squash and tomatoes in New York.
 These crops contribute nearly half a billion in economic output in our state each year and support thousands of jobs and much-needed tax revenue.